 August.
 An unsettled first half, but more anticyclonic from the 23rd.
 Close to the centre of the high pressure system, there was a late heatwave in Scotland: 27.2 ºC was recorded at Tyndrum in the Highlands on the 25th.
 On the whole it was a month of average temperatures, although relatively cool in the southeast, slightly drier than average overall, and dull, athough there were wide geographical variations: it was wettest in the southeast, and very dull in the Midlands and parts of eastern England (the dullest on record for 60 years in parts) while sunny in western Scotland.
 Across the world: Europe recorded its hottest ever day, with 48.8 ºC at Syracuse on Sicily on Wednesday 11 August, as "Anticycone Lucifer" enabled great heat to build.

 September.
+Overall very warm and settled.
+It was the fourth warmest September since the start of the twentieth century, with only 1949, 2006 and 2016 warmer; it was the second hottest in Scotland.
+Unusually it was slightly warmer than August.
+Rainfall totals were close to average, 82%, although in some place much of the rain fell in the final four days.
+It was dull in the west and sunny in the east, overall 96%.
 The month saw a notable early heatwave.
-1999 saw the first September day over 30 ºC since 1973; since then it has been fairly frequent, but 2021's heatwave saw two consecutive days over 30 ºC, 7th and 8th (Northolt 30.3 on the 8th, Gogerddan near Aberystwyth 30.7 on the 7th).
+1999 saw the first September day over 30 ºC since 1973; since then it has been fairly frequent, but 2021's heatwave saw two consecutive days over 30 ºC, 7th and 8th (Northolt 30.3 on the 8th, Gogerddan near Aberystwyth 30.7 and 30.8 at Hartpury College (Gloucestershire, the highest temperature of the month on the 7th).
 There was a thundery breakdown on the 9th, but it remained warm.
 The heat was widespread across Britain, with Scotland recording its hottest September day since 1906 with 28.6 ºC at Cherthall in the Borders, on the 8th.
 Wales recorded a tropical night, with a new record high minimum for Wales on the 7th of 20.5 at Aberporth on Cardigan Bay.
+A dramatic cold front swept south on Monday 27th, bringing much cooler air and heavy rain.
+Tornados were reported in eastern England: widespread damage was reported at Humberston near Grimsby.
+Autumn had arrived.
+76.6 mm of rain fell at White Barrow (Devon) on the 29th.